mashhoorahdal/solubility-predictor/README.md

 ## Google Colab

 You can run this project in Google Colab.
 Click [here](https://colab.research.google.com/drive/1QspJHQreofZltlygzGVmRFWYS-P10k2m) to open the notebook in Colab.

-## Getting Started

-To get started with this project, follow the instructions below.

-### Prerequisites

-Make sure you have Python installed on your system.
-You can download it from [python.org](https://www.python.org/downloads/).

 ### Installation